-- the fair value of land, buildings, infrastructure, plant and equipment (refer to note 6.2) - the impairment of land, buildings, infrastructure, plant and equipment (refer to note 6.2) - the determination of depreciation for buildings, infrastructure, plant and equipment (refer to note 6.2) - the determination of employee provisions (refer to note 5.5) - the disaggregation of divisional income, expenses and total assets (refer to note 2) - the determination of whether performance obligations are sufficiently specific so as to determine whether an arrangement is within the scope of AASB 15 Revenue from Contracts with Customers or AASB 1058 Income for Not-for-Profit Entities (refer to Note 3) - the deterimination, in accordance with AASB 16 Leases of the lease term, the estimation of the discount rate when not implicit in the lease and whether an arrangement is in substance short-term or low value (refer to Note 5.9) - the determination of bad debts and provision of doubtful debts (refer to note 4.7) - other areas requiring judgements
+- the fair value of land, buildings, infrastructure, plant and equipment (refer to note 6.2) - the impairment of land, buildings, infrastructure, plant and equipment (refer to note 6.2) - the determination of depreciation for buildings, infrastructure, plant and equipment (refer to note 6.2) - the determination of employee provisions (refer to note 5.5) - the disaggregation of divisional income, expenses and total assets (refer to note 2.1) - the determination of bad debts and provision of doubtful debts (refer to note 4.4) - other areas requiring judgements - In relation to recognising credit losses, the revised AASB 9 Financial Instruments no longer recognises a credit event (e.g. a receivable is past due) to have occurred before recognising credit losses.
+As a result, impairment losses will be recognised earlier and at more regular intervals than previously under the 'incurred loss model' of AASB 139 Financial Instruments: Recognition and Measurement.

 Unless otherwise stated, all accounting policies are consistent with those applied in the prior year.
-Where appropriate, comparative figures have been amended to accord with current presentation (except where transitional requirements of AASB 15 Revenue from Contracts with Customers, AASB 16 Leases and AASB 1058 Income of Not-for Profit Entities do not require restatement of comparatives under the modified retrospective approach by the Council), and disclosure has been made of any material changes to comparatives.
+Where appropriate, comparative figures have been amended to accord with current presentation, and disclosure has been made of any material changes to comparatives.